- Beach Vacation House Must-Haves Check List

 The right vacation rental can make the difference between an easy, relaxing vacation and a frustrating one.
 So I offer pro tips for making sure a place has everything you need.

-We asked family travel writers who are moms and dads what they think is essential in a beach house rental and what is nice to have.
-We also asked them what they are sure to pack for their beach house vacation.
+So I asked family travel writers who are moms and dads what they think is essential in a beach house rental and what is nice to have.
+I also asked them what they are sure to pack for their beach house vacation.

 Here is our advice for must-have, nice-to-have and what to bring to your vacation rental on the beach.
 There is a printable family beach vacation packing list down below.

 We also have a printable beach vacation house packing list and check list you can download for easy reference.
 You’ll find it directly at the end of the post.

 At the top of everyone’s list was a location on or near the beach.